walterwang/Tensorphone/README.md

 Tensorphone/tensorboard_bruxism: tensorflow code for building and training convolutional network.

 Tensorphone/Resources: Raw .wav sound of bruxism.
+Used for training.